maximtrp/maximtrp/README.md

 I'm a research fellow at Laboratory for Social and Cognitive Informatics ([SCILA](https://scila.hse.ru/en/)), Higher School of Economics (Saint Petersburg, Russia).

-Here is a brief list of my repos:
+Here is a list of my repos:

 ## Science